-- A landscaping plan must be submitted as part of the Final Plan submission. - See Subdivision Review
+- A landscaping plan must be submitted as part of the Final Plan submission. - See Subdivision Review - A landscaping plan for the proposed sewer pump station is shown on Drawing No 9 submitted on March 23, 2020.

 Conformity with Local Plans and Ordinances